Browser does not support script.

-You’ll be sent further information about what you'll need to do before you start at Warsash, however, we’ve put together some information here that answers some of the most commonly asked questions we get from new phase one cadets before they join us.
+You’ll be sent further information about what you need to do before you start at Warsash.
+However, we’ve put together some information here that answers some of the most commonly asked questions we get from new phase one cadets before they join us.

-From September 2017, cadets will study at the University's new maritime centre in a dedicated building at the St Mary's campus, located within the grounds of Southampton City College, in Southampton city centre.
+Cadets will study at the University's maritime centre in a dedicated building at the St Mary's campus, located within the grounds of Southampton City College, in Southampton city centre.

 Find out more about the new maritime centre

-Also from September 2017, cadets will have use of Solent University's David Moxon and Emily Davies student residences.
+Cadets also have use of the University's David Moxon and Emily Davies student residences.
 Both residences are located in Southampton city centre and are a short walk from the St Mary's and the main East Park Terrace campuses.

 Find out more about cadet accommodation

 During your time at Warsash you’ll have access to the University’s excellent student support network.
-The Student Hub is located in the Moyana building (near Mariners Bar) and is your first point of contact for queries relating to your studies.
+The Student Hub is located in the main concourse of the Andrews building at the University's main East Park Terrace campus.
+The Student Hub is your first point of contact for queries relating to your studies.
 Student advisers can also offer support on personal issues, as well as health and wellbeing, and specialist support such as counselling, money advice and chaplaincy.
 There is also dedicated support for students who may have specific additional learning requirements..

 All cadets are expected to wear a college uniform.
-Details (including a list of suppliers) are provided in the joining instructions you’ll receive before you start, but the uniform generally consists of a white shirt with cadet epaulettes, black or company tie, black trousers or skirt, and navy blue NATO-style pullover with cadet epaulettes.
-Uniform must be worn at all times when you’re on campus (between 08.30 and 17.00); this includes classrooms, the library and social areas.
+Details (including a list of suppliers) are provided in your joining instructions.
+The uniform generally consists of a white shirt with cadet epaulettes, black or company tie, black trousers or skirt, and navy blue NATO-style pullover with cadet epaulettes.
+Uniform must be worn at all times when you’re on campus (between 08.30 and 17.00); this includes classrooms and social areas.

 There’s no need to buy any textbooks before you start, unless you’ve been specifically advised to do so in your joining instructions.
 You’ll be provided with a recommended book list by your tutors early in your course, and the library has a number of copies of each text book for loan.